 - Networking or Activity-Based Feeds – Create a separate Activity Feed button for attendees to share info on common interests.
 For example, attendees can submit their own cocktail/mocktail recipe by posting a photo of the finished product, with recipe in the photo description.
 Attendees can “vote” by “liking” the photo of the best recipe.

 - Lunch & Learns – Using Touchpoint, you can repurpose the Tasks feature to garner interest in topics for lunch & learn tracks.
 Compile a list of possible topics, and attendees can tick the box next to the topics they are interested in joining.
-From these topics you can assign smaller, topic-focused lunch & learns for attendees to sign up for, then send a unique link for the lunch & learn with a gift card for lunch to be delivered right to their door.
+From these topics you can assign smaller, topic-focused lunch & learns for attendees to sign up for.
+Send virtual attendees a unique link for the lunch & learn with a gift card for lunch to be delivered right to their door.

 - Next, start a Discussion Board within your event app that’s specific to each topic so that attendees can connect before, during and after the event.
 This is a fantastic way for attendees to network around subjects of common interest.